The Need To Survive

 When it comes to the internet, you could say that when the “going get’s tough,” your brain automatically orders us to move on.
 Next!

 Our brains are always busy, even when we’re not working.
 We daydream to make sense of things.
 We use stories to remember information.
 So when people come to your website, they are thinking about what’s in it for them and how the information can help them survive.
-You need to think about how this affects the message you use when promoting your business.
+You need to consider how this affects the message you use when promoting your business.

 You are not the hero.
 Keep reading.